Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay

 What is the value of non-wage amenities, such as job security or lesser working hours?
-Figure \ref{fig:distr_quantile_FQ_indiv} in Appendix \ref{app:additional_figures} shows the distributions for perceived public sector amenities: wages are set to be equal in both sectors so that there is no direct pecuniary gain from being in the private sector.
-Only perceived amenities vary.\footnote{The wage is set at the individual-specific average perceived wage in the private sector.
+Figure \ref{fig:distr_quantile_FQ_indiv} in Appendix \ref{app:additional_figures} shows the distributions of returns for perceived amenities: wages are set to be equal in both sectors so that there is no direct pecuniary gain from being in the private sector.
+Only perceived amenities vary.\footnote{The wage is set at the individual-specific average perceived wage in the public sector.
 The survey missed a question about the number of weekly working hours expected in the public or the private sector.
 The number of working hours in the public sector is set to 41.4 and the working hours for the private sectors are set to 45.8 according to \cite{christiaensen2017}.
-The average working time for salaried workers as calculated from the publicly available Ivorian labour force survey (ERI-ESI 2017) is 48 hours.
-Comparable numbers for other countries of francophone west Africa range between 45 and 51 hours.} Compared to Figure \ref{fig:prob_first_scenario}, the distributions are somewhat flatter, reflecting the existence of dispersed beliefs.
-At the median returns, about 6 out of 10 students perceive positive amenities from being in the public sector.
+The average working time for salaried workers calculated from the publicly available Ivorian labour force survey (ERI-ESI 2017) is 48 hours.
+Comparable numbers for other countries of francophone west Africa range between 45 and 51 hours.} At the median returns, 55 percent of the students perceive positive amenities from being in the public sector.
 Close to 15 percent of the population perceives amenities larger than the average wage in the public sector.
-For comparison, \cite{mangal2024} uses a sample of 147 candidates preparing for competitive exams for government jobs to infer a lower bound on the total value of a government job, including amenities.
+While in our context, many students perceive positive and potentially large amenities in the public sector, the magnitude is somewhat smaller than reported for other contexts.\footnote{\cite{mangal2024} uses a sample of 147 candidates preparing for competitive exams for government jobs to infer a lower bound on the total value of a government job, including amenities.
 He finds that the amenity value of a government job in Pune, India, comprises at least two-thirds of total compensation.
-The above estimates of median returns are lesser in magnitude and provide a more nuanced picture.
+The above estimates of median returns are lesser in magnitude and provide a more nuanced picture.}